FR1EDDY/Ullage/README.md

 brew install --cask fr1eddy/ullage/ullage
 ```

-Homebrew strips the quarantine flag itself, so the Gatekeeper dance above does not apply to this path.

 ---

 ## What it does

-Ullage lives in the menu bar and tracks two things at once:
+Ullage lives in the menu bar and tracks two things:

-- **Claude** — the 5-hour session window and the 7-day weekly window
+- **Claude** — 5-hour session window + 7-day weekly window
-- **Cursor** — the monthly billing cycle
+- **Cursor** — monthly billing cycle

-Open the panel and each window gets a meter, a reset time in your own clock, and a forecast line stated as a consequence rather than a rate: *on pace to run out about 55 minutes before this window resets*.
-The raw burn rate stays in the tooltip.
+Open the panel and each window gets a meter, a reset time on your local clock, and a forecast that says what it actually means — like *on pace to run out about 55 minutes before this window resets*.
+The burn rate itself is tucked in the tooltip.

-The `$` button in the footer opens the cost panel: today and the last 30 days, a daily chart, spend broken out by project, what prompt caching actually saved or cost you, and Cursor's cycle spend alongside it.
+Hit `$` in the footer for the cost panel: today, last 30 days, a daily chart, spend by project, whether prompt caching actually saved you money or not, plus Cursor's cycle spend next to it.

-Other things in the footer: refresh, a floating always-on-top HUD you can leave in a corner, settings, quit.
+Also in the footer: refresh, a floating always-on-top HUD if you want numbers in a corner, settings, quit.

-If you already use Claude Code, Claude usage often works with no setup at all.
+If you already use Claude Code, Claude usage usually just works with zero setup.

 ### Connecting an account

-Click **Connect** on a platform's card and the real login page opens in an embedded window.
-You sign in on the genuine site; the app lifts the session cookie into the Keychain when it appears.
-No scripts, no hand-pasted cookies.
+Click **Connect** on a card and the real login page opens in a small window.
+You sign in on the actual site; Ullage grabs the session cookie into Keychain when it shows up.
+No scripts, no copy-pasting cookies by hand.

 ### Settings

 - **Launch at login**
-- **Refresh interval** — 5, 10 or 15 minutes.
-Claude's own rate limits still slow polling when they need to.
+- **Refresh interval** — 5, 10, or 15 minutes.
+Claude's rate limits can still slow things down when they need to.
-- **Menu bar** — which platforms show a percentage up top.
-Two maximum; past that the bar gets crowded.
+- **Menu bar** — which platforms get a % up top.
+Cap is two; more than that gets messy.
-- **Connections** — connect or sign out per platform.
+- **Connections** — connect / sign out per platform.

-ChatGPT and Gemini are listed in the app as planned, marked as such rather than hidden.
+ChatGPT, Gemini, and Kimi are in the list as planned.

 ---

 ## How it works

-You should not have to read `Sources/` to understand the shape of the app.
-This section is the map.

 ### Architecture